TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/builtdist.rst

 :command:`bdist_rpm` command normally creates a :file:`.spec` file based on the information you supply in the setup script, on the command line, and in any Distutils configuration files.
-Various options and sections in the :file:`.spec` file are derived from options in the setup script as follows:
+Various options and sections in the :file:`.spec` file are derived kutoka options in the setup script as follows:

 +------------------------------------------+----------------------------------------------+
 | RPM :file:`.spec` file option or section | Distutils setup script option                |